GLOBAL MARKETS-Investors brace for US payrolls data, euro flat amid France turmoil | Headlines

 GLOBAL MARKETS-Investors brace for US payrolls data, euro flat amid France turmoil

-European stocks edged up 0.3% after market open, while Britain's FTSE 100 was broadly flat, weighed by a 0.6% dip for insurer Aviva after it said it was set to buy rival Direct Line in a 3.6 billion pound ($4.6 billion) deal.
-Investors were training their sights on the crucial U.S. payrolls report due later in the day.
+Investors awaited U.S. payrolls data on Friday to see if it challenged or cemented expectations of a Federal Reserve rate cut this month, while the euro stumbled towards a flat week versus the dollar as France was gripped by political turmoil.

-Investors on Friday awaited U.S. payrolls data to see if it challenged or cemented expectations of a Federal Reserve rate cut this month, while the euro stumbled towards a flat week versus the dollar as France was gripped by political turmoil.
-European stocks edged up 0.3% after market open, while Britain's FTSE 100 was broadly flat, weighed by a 0.6% dip for insurer Aviva after it said it was set to buy rival Direct Line in a 3.6 billion pound ($4.6 billion) deal.
+Investors awaited U.S. payrolls data on Friday to see if it challenged or cemented expectations of a Federal Reserve rate cut this month, while the euro stumbled towards a flat week versus the dollar as France was gripped by political turmoil.
+European stocks edged up 0.2% after market open, while Britain's FTSE 100 dipped 0.1%, as investors digested news that insurer Aviva had agreed to buy rival Direct Line for 3.6 billion pounds ($4.6 billion).

 "It's going to be very closely watched ...
 If we don't get a big surprise around that jobs number, I think the market will pretty much take the fact the Fed will cut again in its meeting," said Shaneel Ramjee, senior investment manager at Pictet.
 The Aviva swoop on Direct Line in Britain was further evidence of a pick-up in dealmaking across markets, Ramjee added.
 "Throughout both Europe and the U.S., these deals are starting to get done, and that just means more activity in the economy," he said.